 We had arranged for our hotel to pick us up from the ferry.
 Really good pick up, although we did appear to drive around in circles for a good half hour while the other three people in the van checked out potential hotels to stay at!

 We eventually arrived at our hotel Ninila Fruit Farm.
 What a delight.
 Great service.
 Fabulous pool.
 Great staff.
 We loved it.
 Breakfast was included in the price and include fresh fruit, eggs, baguette, cereal…and the list goes on.
 Oh, and really good wi-fi throughout.

-10 minutes walk away is a small village with several restaurants – serving fresh seafood bbq’s.
+10 minutes walk away is a small village with several restaurants – serving fresh seafood bbq’s – pick of the bunch was Noname BBQ.
+Venus Bar a couple of doors down also brew their own tasty beer.
 There are also a couple of convenience stores and the ubiquitous massage places.
 On our last day our advance party of explorers found a great spot for lunch – delicious food and a cold beer.
 We then thought we would venture out for dinner – after talking to some of the other guests about good local places we ordered a cab to set off for the recommended restaurant – only to find we were delivered to the exact place we had had lunch!
 Well – at least we knew the food was going to be good.
 Best of all you can choose what you want to be cooked on the BBQ and they cook it right in front of you.
 Fantastic.